We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $189

 The company offers a 30-day money-back satisfaction guarantee.
-As well, DNAfit offers additional services to work with dietitians and fitness professionals.
+Plus, DNAfit offers additional options for working with dietitians and fitness professionals.

 23andMe users can use the raw DNA file from a previous DNA test with the DNAfit system.

 - personalized meal plans based on your results

 If you suspect you may have a food sensitivity, it’s important to talk with a healthcare professional to rule out other causes, such as a food intolerance.